 - Know your interest rate before you sign your promissory note.

 - Keep track of your loan debt.
 You should know what private alternative loans you’ve borrowed and you can always check on the federal loans you’ve borrowed by going to nslds.ed.gov.

 - If possible, pay interest while in school to reduce total repayment.

 - We recommend that you do not apply for your private alternative loan more than 90 days before the beginning of the semester for which you are applying.
 Otherwise, your credit check may run out and the loan will not be valid at the time of disbursement.

-- Be sure to check with the Controller’s Office about your balance before you apply for an alternative loan.
+- Be sure to check with the Business Office about your balance before you apply for an alternative loan.

-- If you cancel your loan or change the amount with your lender, you must notify the Controller’s and Financial Aid Offices.
+- If you cancel your loan or change the amount with your lender, you must notify the Business and Financial Aid Offices.

 - Summer is a separate term and cannot be combined with Spring or Fall.
 Be sure to use valid loan term dates.
 Incorrect loan term dates may delay certification of your loan.

 Remember, you have the right to select the alternative lender of your choice.
-The following is a list of lenders with whom Mount Aloysius students have conducted business in the past 3 years.
+The following website reveals a list of lenders with whom five or more Mount Aloysius students have conducted business in the past year.
 Neither Mount Aloysius College nor the Financial Aid Office promotes, endorses, or recommends any of these loan products or lenders by including them on the list.